 The first step to getting a divorce in Switzerland is submitting a petition to the local court.
 If both partners agree to the divorce, you can submit a joint petition, where it’s not necessary to explain any grounds for divorce.

 The petition must be submitted to the court, along with recommendations to the judge.
 As mentioned previously, these include how property and assets should be divided and who should have custody of any children.
-Amicable divorces can be finalised in a few months.
+Amicable divorces can be finalized in a few months.

 If there are more complicated circumstances, or the spouses do not agree to the terms, it could take several years.
 Some courts have forms you can fill in, but a written letter signed by both spouses will also suffice.